brandur/sorg/content/talks-drafts/passive-safety.md

 ???

 So let's get back to ensuring safety with transactions even with foreign state mutations.
-When designing our units of work we need to identify any places where we're mutating foreign state, and making sure that we're sending an idempotency key out with those requests.
+When designing our work units we need to identify places where we're mutating foreign state, and make sure that we're sending an idempotency key out with those requests.

 These foreign state mutations are our transactional boundaries.
-We can define all work between them as **atomic phases** and any number of database operations that take place there are safe to wrap in a transaction.
-Before executing any foreign state change we commit any data produced in the atomic phase so far along with information about the request we're about to make including the idempotency key and any parameters.
+We can define all work between them as **atomic phases** and any number of database operations that take place within one are safe to wrap in a transaction.

+Before executing a foreign state change we commit data produced in the preceding atomic phase, along with information about the foreign request we're about to make including its idempotency key and parameters.

-Now if that request were to fail we will not have lost track of it in our local database.
-We will have information on the charge that we tried to create through Stripe or the server we tried to provision through AWS.
-This applies for for all subsequent parts of the request as well.
-Our next atomic phase could fail and roll back, but we're still left with the committed results of the first one.
+Now if the request fails, we still have a local record of it.
+This applies to subsequent atomic phases as well.
+If the first atomic phase in a work unit succeeds but the next fails, we're still left with the committed results of the first.

 ---